USS

 1934

-Indy selected to serve as a host ship for FDR's Presidential Cruise which was embarked to Brazil,
+Indy selected to serve as a host ship for FDR's Presidential Cruise which embarked to Brazil,

 Argentina & Uruguay.